 The Graph View is often mentioned as a unique feature that really helps with visualizing connections.
 Especially academics and researchers appreciate this enormously.

 A common complaint: people spend too much time tweaking their setup.
-The tempting world of plugins and themes causes you to spend more time on the tool than on the work itself.
-That’s an interesting problem – the flexibility that makes Obsidian so good is also a trap.
+The tempting world of plugins and themes means you’re more busy with the tool than with the work itself.
+That’s an interesting problem – the flexibility that makes Obsidian so good is also a pitfall.

 Obsidian alternatives

 Obsidian isn’t for everyone.
-Also take a look at these alternatives:
+Also check out these alternatives:

 - Notion – Cloud-based and much more focused on collaboration and databases.
 Choose this if you’re looking for an all-in-one workspace for teams and project management.
 Notion is more user-friendly, but your data is in the cloud and you depend on an internet connection.